nettrades/nettrades-platform/README.md

 | **📊 Autonomous Administration** | GPU health watchdog, reputation decay, utilisation alerts, automatic Karma-based qualification. |
 | **💬 Expert Marketplace** | “Ask Someone” – paid expert consultations with Stripe escrow. |

-## Developer Quick Start
+## Quick Start

 This guide will help you get the platform running on your own server, laptop, or cloud VM in minutes.

-### 📋 Prerequisites
+### Prerequisites

+##### Minimum Requirements:

+* OS: Linux (Ubuntu 22.04+ recommended) or macOS with Docker Desktop.

+* Hardware: Minimum 8 GB RAM (16 GB recommended), 50 GB free disk.

+* Optional: NVIDIA GPU with drivers for GPU acceleration.

+* Internet connection (to download models and images)

-On windows make sure you install Docker Desktop and integrate it with WSL2
+Idealy use Ubuntu Linux but if you have to use windows, make sure you install Docker Desktop and integrate it with WSL2

 Install and Configure Docker for WSL 2
 Step 1: Install Docker Desktop for Windows